Carlos Vierra: New Mexico

 Vierra was Santa Fe's first non-Indigenous resident artist and was one of the first three "members" of the Santa Fe Art Colony.
 He was a strong advocate for preserving landmark buildings and for making sure that new buildings were in the style that is so unique to Santa Fe.
 That style is now known as the Pueblo Revival Style architecture.
 It was at the Sunmount Sanatarium, a restorative institution for tubercular consumption, where Vierra met architect John Gaw Meem and others who influenced each other and made sure the Pueblo Revival style of Santa Fe was preserved.
 The first houses in 1925 and 1926 that John Gaw Meem designed show a clear debt to his mentor, Carlos Vierra.
 In 1909, the School of American Archaeology's director, Edgar Lee Hewett appointed Vierra to manage the building of the New Mexico Museum of Art (formerly the Museum of Fine Arts).
 Hewett also allowed him to have an influential role in restoring the Palace of the Governors, the oldest capitol building in the United States.
 Additionally, he painted three murals in the St. Francis Auditorium.
 In 1914, Frank Springer commissioned Vierra to paint each of the pueblo mission churches.
 These and other paintings would show both Spanish and Pueblo traditional New Mexico architecture.
 In 1918, after he wrote, "'See Santa Fe First.'
 There is a reason [to do so] in our rare climate, in our wonderful surroundings and in what is left of historic Santa Fe.
 Are we going to destroy what is left…or are we going to build in keeping with it?"
-Vierra began construction on a pueblo style home for his family on Old Santa Fe Trail.
-It is considered the first residence built in the Spanish Pueblo Revival Style architecture.
+Vierra began construction on a Pueblo revival style home for his family on Old Santa Fe Trail.
 The home was funded by Frank Springer, who was a patron of the arts.